Blog Details Shape

 Frequently Asked Questions

-What factors should be considered when designing a mobile test automation framework?
+What factors should be considered when designing a test automation framework?

-When designing a mobile test automation framework, consider the following factors:
+When designing a test automation framework, consider the following factors:

 • Platform Compatibility: Ensure the framework supports all platforms your app will run on, such as iOS, Android, and cross-platform solutions.